 Effective September 1, 2008, the Gunstock Area Commission entered into a 457(b) pension plan.
 Employees may participate in the plan following one year of continuous service and have attained the age of 21.
 Under the plan, employees are eligible for normal retirement after age 62.
-There are no limits on an employee's contributions.
+Maximum contribution amounts are set up by IRS regulations.
 In addition, participants are permitted to make age 50 catch-up contributions.
 No matching contribution is made by the Commission.
 A participant's contributions are 100% vested immediately without regard to additional service of employment.
 Prior to termination of employment, a participant may elect a distribution from his vested account in the event of an unforeseeable emergency or if he has attained the age of 701⁄2.